-Doris Day Finds Out She’s 95 Years Old In Birthday Shocker
+Doris Day Finds Out She’s 95-Years-Old In Birthday Shocker

 Doris Day just aged two years.
-The legendary actress, who has long believed her birthdate was April 3, 1924, found out she was actually born in 1922, which means she turns 95 years old this year.
+The legendary actress, who has long believed her birthdate was April 3, 1924, found out she was actually born in 1922, which means she turns 95-years-old this year.
 The Associated Press obtained a copy of Day’s birth certificate from Ohio’s Office of Vital Statistics, which reveals that the future Doris Day was born in Cincinnati on April 3, 1922, to Alma and William Kappelhoff.

 “I’ve always said that age is just a number and I have never paid much attention to birthdays, but it’s great to finally know how old I really am!”
 Doris Day said in a statement after she got the news.